sauleh/co98/README.md

 6. build! `jekyll build -d path/to/your/output/dir`

 # How to edit website
-There are 6 types of content you can add to the website, each content category has its own template & its own subdirectory. if you follow the templates, All pages will be generated automatically for you including Announcements, Schedule, and Lectures.
+There are 6 types of content you can add to the website, each content category has its own template & its own subdirectory. if you follow the templates, All pages will be generated automatically for you including Announcements, Schedule, and Apply.

-## Lectures
+## Apply
-If you want to add a new lecture, please create an empty file with `.md` postfix in `_lectures/` directory. fill it using below template:
+If you want to add a new lecture, please create an empty file with `.md` postfix in `_Apply/` directory. fill it using below template:
 ```markdown
 ---
 type: lecture